mattermost/mattermost-developer-documentation/site/content/integrate/plugins/plugins-and-integrations/voice-video-screenshare.md

 - Start and join voice calls, video calls, and use screensharing with your team members, developed by Mattermost.
 - Click a video icon in a Mattermost channel to invite team members to join a Zoom call, hosted using the credentials of the user who initiated the call.
-- Requires one paid `Zoom Pro, Business, Education, or API plan, <https://zoom.us/pricing>`_ to generate an API key and secret.
+- Requires one paid [Zoom Pro, Business, Education, or API plan](https://zoom.us/pricing) to generate an API key and secret.
 - Supports a self-hosted cloud solution and a vendor-hosted cloud solution.
 - Docs available at: https://docs.mattermost.com/integrations/zoom.html.
 - Source code available at: https://github.com/mattermost/mattermost-plugin-zoom.